 REALITY – Some investment structures may carry certain restrictions to sale, and you should ask about that up front, but typically shares of wells are valued and can be transferred according to their cash flows, similar to a storefront business.
 Wells with longer production histories and cash flow records are easier to sell, and industry attention to the region of your investment can create opportunities to divest.

 Quarterly or annual cash flow evaluations can help you to decide how to maximize your interest over the course of your investment, but if your investment is producing steady income, you may want to hold onto it for its long-term value.

 REALITY – Oil and gas are limited resources, but that does not mean that the well won’t be productive for a long time.
 Oil wells produce the most early on, because of pressure that has built up over thousands of years, but it could take years or even decades to deplete.
 Artificial pressure can even be used to continue (or increase) the production of a well for decades more.
 And new technologies are consistently being tested and applied to maximize the efficiency and production of oil and natural gas wells.
 Productive oil and gas investments are often passed down from generation to generation.

 REALITY – Direct investments in an oil well carry costs such as lease and operating expenses, but turnkey investment agreements protect investors from the physical liability.
 Operators and drilling companies carry hazard insurance in order to cover themselves and their investors.
 In addition, professional crews are trained heavily in safety protocols to minimize risks while operating.

-The Insider’s Guide and Investor Checklist are neither an offer to sell nor a solicitation of an offer to buy.
+The Insider’s Guide to Investing in Oil and Gas Wells is neither an offer to sell nor a solicitation of an offer to buy.
 The information contained therein is for informational purposes only.